 He would be one of only three that voted against the Constitution.
 George Mason and Edmund Randolph were the others.
 His vote against was rooted in his belief of a small federal government.

 Although he was opposed to Shay's Rebellion that took place in 1786 - 87, the pro-Constitutionalists wrote scathing articles about him, calling him a Shay-site.
 Gerry's main problem with the Constitution was the lack of a Bill of Rights.

 Gerry was nominated to run for governor of Massachusetts but lost to the popular Federalist John Hancock.

 By 1789, Gerry had recanted his opposition to the Constitution.

 Gerry never associated himself with a party until the 1800s.
 He supported what he believed to be good ideas regardless of the party.

-He was in favor of Alexander Hamilton’s report on public credit and maintained a good relationship with Thomas Jefferson.
-He served in a diplomatic mission for John Adams which led to the Federalists turning on him.
+He was in favor of Alexander Hamilton's report on public credit and maintained a good relationship with Thomas Jefferson.
+He served on a diplomatic mission for John Adams, which led to the Federalists turning on him.

 He was elected Governor of Massachusetts and served as Vice-President to James Madison.